Legal Representation For Contractor & Builder Disputes

 IV.
 BUILDING A NEW HOME

-Plus, for a new build, the strict requirement of a writing under HICPA does not apply to new construction.
+Plus, for a new build, HICPA’s strict requirement for a writing does not apply to new construction.
 That said, Pennsylvania has the statute of frauds, which requires that all contracts for the sale of goods over $500 or the sale of land must be in writing.
 A home new-build contract can touch upon either of these.
-Materials purchased relative to building the home are “goods,” for example.
+For example, materials purchased relative to building the home are “goods.”
 Moreover, basic contract law principles apply, regarding enforcement and defenses to the contract.

-Further, for new construction, if the home is purchased for use as a consumer (not as a rental), then Pennsylvania’s Unfair Trade Practices and Consumer Protection Law would apply.
-This allows the homeowner to seek an award for actual damages time three, plus attorney fees, as mentioned.
+Further, for new construction, if the home is purchased for consumer use (not as a rental), Pennsylvania’s Unfair Trade Practices and Consumer Protection Law would apply.
+This allows the homeowner to seek an award for actual damages times three, plus attorney fees, as mentioned.
 Click here for an award of $318K for attorney fees against a builder, Heartland Homes.

 V. COMMERCIAL PROJECTS FOR BUSINESSES